mlabs-haskell/catalyst-funded-projects/Fund7/DAO-Traded-Funds/README.md

 ## Progress Report

+### October 2022

+Our efforts focused on Business Development needs throughout October.
+MLabs and Metera team members met at RareBloom, and both used the opportunity effectively for networking.

+Unfortunately, the Metera/DAO-Traded-Funds effort did not receive funding in Catalyst Fund9.
+This is disappointing because further technical development is largely paused until funding is resolved.

+That said, the technical deliverables outlined in the DAO-Traded-Funds Fund7 grant have been delivered far ahead of schedule.
+This is largely due to MLabs ability to frontload expenses and the commitment and drive of the Metera team.
+As such, over the coming weeks we intend to submit our closeout report while continuing to source funding to further our project.

 ### September 2022

 On a high level, the Metera Business Development team focused on promoting their Fund9 proposal.
 Efforts included Twitter campaigns/Spaces and other collaborative meetings.